View basket (0 items $0.00)

-Want to learn more about breathing?-this is one of YogaUOnline's most popular posts - Dr. Ray Long on Deep Breathing: How the Diaphragm Works.
+Want to learn more about breathing? - Read one of YogaUOnline's most popular posts - Dr. Ray Long on Deep Breathing: How the Diaphragm Works.

 Study with YogaUOnline and Robin Rothenberg - The Healing Power of Breath: Essential Techniques for Healthy Living.

 Tracy Weber, E-RYT 500, C-IAYT is the owner of Whole Life Yoga in Seattle as well as the creator and director of Whole Life Yoga’s teacher training program.
 A practicing yoga therapist, she is also the author of the Downward Dog Mystery series, which won the Maxwell award for fiction.
 She loves sharing her passion for yoga and animals in any way possible.